rotous/ikode/README.md

 	OPTIONS
-		--json, -j        Output a JSON file instead of a JavaScript file --css, -c         Output a CSS file instead of a JavaScript file (only when not using --json) --out, -o         Name of output file
+		--json, -j        Output a JSON file instead of a JavaScript file --css, -c         Output a CSS file instead of a JavaScript file (only when not using --json) --dir, -d         Extra directory to scan for images.
+Note: the [dir] in the command above is still necessary.
+Multiple --dir flags are possible.
+		--out, -o         Name of output file
 		--name, -n        Name of the object with the URLS (only when not using --json or --css) --important, -i   Add !important to the generated CSS rules (only when using --css)